johnktaylor/repo-status/README.md

 -   `-repos <positions_or_names>`: A comma-separated list of repository positions or names to run the command on.
 If not specified, the command will run on all repositories.
 -   `--dry-run`: Show what commands would be executed, without running them.
+-   `--json`: Output the results of the execution as a JSON object.

     ```bash
     # Run 'git pull' on the 1st and 'my-repo' repositories in the config